stefets/osc-soundcraft-bridge/README.md

 * Look at your browser to see the changes live

 # Demonstration 🎥
-* TODO Control the SoundCraft from command line
+* Control the SoundCraft from command line https://www.youtube.com/watch?v=seUjRcMgsTw
 * TODO Control the SoundCraft with a MIDI keyboard 🎹

 # Motivation 🤔